katherineyevsukov/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+  Accessibility means making your website readily available and easily useable to anyone who wants to access it, regardless of how or where they are accessing it.
+For example, it should be accessible on all types of devices as well to those who have differing visual or audio needs.
+We must consider a plethora of variations in the ways people will access our website and keep all different types of people in mind when building.
+Keeping in mind the "universal design theory" will be beneficial to all users as well as the client we are building our website for.
 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?